 Lake Tahoe is the perfect destination for your next winter vacation.
-Up in Northern California on the California-Nevada border, you’ll find a magical winter playground with plenty of activities for everyone.
+As a California native, I don’t generally seek out the snow but when I do, I always pick Lake Tahoe.
 In this Lake Tahoe winter itinerary, you’ll spend 2 days playing in the snow, strolling through charming ski towns, trying your luck at the casinos, and – of course – skiing on some of the smoothest powder while overlooking the radiant blue waters of Lake Tahoe.

 - Visiting Lake Tahoe in Winter